 Building Information Modelling (BIM) entails interdependencies between technological, process and organisational/cultural aspects.
 These mutual dependencies have created a BIM ecosystem in which BIM-related products form a complex network of interactions.¹ For a long time, interoperability between these products has been virtually non-existent, resulting in users unwilling to interchange between different software platforms.
 Rather than using the best product for the job, users have preferred to remain in the software that they are most familiar with, possibly to the detriment of the design.
 One such example of this is conceptual massing within Autodesk Revit.
-This post explores how to extend Revit’s modelling capabilities by combining it with McNeel’s Rhinoceros and Dynamo.
+This post explores how to extend Revit’s modelling capabilities by combining it with McNeel’s Rhinoceros.

 A software ecosystem

 It is important to emphasise that BIM is an ecosystem and that there is no single software that can do everything.
-Within the graphic design industry, Adobe has recognised this and have produced a suite of software including; Photoshop, Illustrator and InDesign amongst others.
+Within the graphic design industry, Adobe has recognised this and has produced a suite of software including; Photoshop, Illustrator and InDesign, amongst others.
 Each software has a very clear and well-defined scope.
 Photoshop is used for raster images, Illustrator for vector images and InDesign to compile it all together.
 Each software is separate but linked together in the workflow.
 In general, architects are accepting of this ecosystem and are agile enough to move between each platform.
 However, this ethos of a software ecosystem needs to be applied to BIM software as well.

 Different BIMs for different purposes

 The term ‘BIM’ can mean different things to different people.
 Despite BIM bridging across the entire project from conception through to facilities management, depending on who you talk to, different people will have different biases.
 For example, as an Architect, I am naturally more interested in geometry and the design authoring phase of BIM.
-These biases which are epidemic in the AEC industry is elaborated on in Antony McPhee’s post, ‘Different BIMs for different purposes‘.
+These biases, which are epidemic in the AEC industry, is elaborated on in Antony McPhee’s post, ‘Different BIMs for different purposes‘.

-With so many perspectives of what BIM is, one needs to question the role of a BIM Manager.
-Dominik Holzer is his RTC Australasia presentation, ‘You are a BIM Manager – Really?’ discusses how BIM managers need to go beyond tool knowledge and develop management acumen.
+With so many perspectives on what BIM is, one needs to question the role of a BIM Manager.
+Dominik Holzer, is his RTC Australasia presentation, ‘You are a BIM Manager – Really?’ discusses how BIM managers need to go beyond tool knowledge and develop management acumen.
 But that can be a hard thing to accomplish.
 Even if we focus on a particular BIM bias, say Design Authoring, there are a plethora of tools out there that a BIM manager must master, or at the very least, have an appreciation of.
 Here is just a few of them.

 Revit’s conceptual modelling limitations